-Receptor Mitigation Measures Responsibility Supervision Total estimated Cost in US\$ Monitoring the amount of site construction waste created make sure it does not affect the surrounding and the adjac areas.
-Waste is not blocking pathways Construction waste will be gathered in a specific zone of construction site Contractor to evacuate any construction waste that are possible to reuse, by truck to nearest authorized dumping pre-agreed with the local authorities and distanced from environmentally sensitive receptors and on a regular basis avoid accumulation; All used motor oil, lubricants, etc. are to be collected closed bins to avoid leakage and transferred to the refin for processing All staff will avoid littering in the open.
-Workers to use b to throw garbage. ent the not site the s to in ery Hazardous materials: Provide adequate secondary containment for fuel stort tanks and for the temporary storage of other fluids such lubricating oils and hydraulic fluids.
-Use impervious surfaces for refuelling areas and other flutransfer areas.
-Provide portable spill containment and clean-up equipm on site, and train staff in the safe use of it.
-Provide adequate sanitation facilities serving all work (mentioned in HSE).
-Paints with toxic ingredients or solvents or lead-based pair will not be used as uid ent ers
+Receptor Mitigation Measures Responsibility Supervision Total estimated Cost in US\$ Reusing the material on site (in situ or for new applications) whenever it is possible Monitoring the amount of site construction waste created to make sure it does not affect the surrounding and the adjacent areas.
+Waste is not blocking pathways Construction waste will be gathered in a specific zone of the construction site Contractor to evacuate any construction waste that are not possible to reuse, by truck to nearest authorized dumping site pre-agreed with the local authorities and distanced from the environmentally sensitive receptors and on a regular basis to avoid accumulation; All used motor oil, lubricants, etc. are to be collected in closed bins to avoid leakage and transferred to the refinery for processing All staff will avoid littering in the open.
+Workers to use bins to throw garbage.
+Hazardous materials: Provide adequate secondary containment for fuel storage tanks and for the temporary storage of other fluids such as lubricating oils and hydraulic fluids.
+Use impervious surfaces for refuelling areas and other fluid transfer areas.
+Provide portable spill containment and clean-up equipment on site, and train staff in the safe use of it.
+Provide adequate sanitation facilities serving all workers (mentioned in HSE).
+Paints with toxic ingredients or solvents or lead-based paints will not be used

-Recept or Mitigation Measures Responsibility Supervision Total estimated Cost in US\$ 7 Public Health a Safety Set up warning signs in the workplace: All safe footpaths are marked; construction materials are not blocking pathways Site entrances and exits are clearly marked for visitors and delivery drivers to see; and If present, site reception is clearly signposted OR all visitors are escorted to the reception.
+Recep otor Mitigation Measures Responsibility Supervision Total estimated Cost in US\$ 7 Public Healt Safety Set up warning signs in the workplace: All safe footpaths are marked; construction materials are not blocking pathways Site entrances and exits are clearly marked for visitors and delivery drivers to see; and If present, site reception is clearly signposted OR all visitors are escorted to the reception.
 Providing separate traffic routes for pedestrians and vehicles, where possible Guiding traffic into a single lane and meeting traffic needs to be regulated only allowing traffic to pass in one direction at the time.
 The most common method of regulating traffic on rural roads is to employ flagmen with stop/go signs at both ends of the diversion when the route diversion is initiated.
 For longer duration the signs of diversion should be installed equipped with lighting for night hours.
 Designating specific parking areas for workers' and visitors' vehicles outside the construction area.
 Avoid or minimize transport through community areas.
 In compliance with national regulations the Contractor will ensure that the construction site is properly secured and construction related traffic regulated.
 The site will be clearly visible and the public warned of all potential hazards by signposting and barriers / fencing Traffic management system and staff training, especially for site access and near-site heavy traffic.
 Provision of safe passages and crossings for pedestrians where construction traffic interferes.
 Adjustment of working hours to local traffic patterns, e.g. avoiding major transport activities during rush hours or times of livestock movement Resident Engineer PMT Additional costs for marking and signage: 300 US \$